 Orr Medical Training’s Outstanding Courses

 I hope that’s given you plenty to think about and it goes without saying, when it comes to selecting the right training for your reception staff, Orr Medical Training are proud to offer some of the best courses around today.

 We only use dedicated experts in their field, not generic trainers, who can’t answer the difficult questions because they are out of their depth.
-We only use bang up-to-date course materials too, written by the expert trainer themselves.
-And we always provide follow up and support as part of all our training packages.
+We only use bang up to date course materials, written by the expert trainer themselves.
+We always provide follow up and support as part of all our training packages.

-With many of our practical courses offered as engaging half day workshops, these courses are a valuable use of NHS funds and staff time.
+With many of our practical courses offered as engaging half day workshops, these courses are a valuable use of NHS funds and staff time, and there is even support on hand afterwards to ensure maximum benefit for staff in the long term.
 Browse our courses and let’s work together soon.